PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Lifting her head to look at what remained of the apple core.
 The remaining giant apple sat looking a little sorry for itself.
 It was thinner now, and mushy.
 She and her brothers had dragged this giant apple from the giant's garden a few days ago.

 Safe at home, Tom began to reflect on these strange events; back to the moment they decided to take the apple.
 “I had to persuade everyone.”
 Tom remembered.
 “I persuaded them.” she repeated.
-And as she recalled she was clear her actions back then had saved them from starvation today.
-Tom felt immensely proud amoungst the relief.
+Recalling, she was clear her actions back then had saved them from starvation today.
+The sense of relief was mixed with something else, something new; amoungst the relief she was proud of herself.

 Weighing the apple in her mind, she decided it would last two more days.
-But the heavenly comfort of having enough food for two days came with a nagging feeling.
+But the heavenly comfort of having enough food came with a nagging feeling.
 What was that nagging feeling?
 An awareness catching up with her.
-Probing her mind, breaking open blocks to  thoughts she would prefer not to think: “Oh yes,” she murmured; the apple would be inevitably eaten.
+Probing her mind, breaking open blocks to  thoughts she would prefer not to think: “Oh yes,” she murmured; the apple would inevitably be eaten.

 With no apple left the family would be back to the way it was before.
 Which was nothing.
 Winter was not over yet, they might still starve.